blackHaiDang/udacity-react-project-1/README.md

 # MyRead

 MyRead is a webapp to keep track of the books you read, want to read, or are currently reading.
 The books information is looked up from a public database.
 I built this project as part of the [React Udacity NanoDegree](https://www.udacity.com/course/react-nanodegree--nd019) [_MOOC_](https://en.wikipedia.org/wiki/Massive_open_online_course), of which I joined the first cohort starting july 2017.
+This was the first 'project' out of three.

 ## Try the app

 ### Online
-`www.myread.xiaoju.io`
+`myread.xiaoju.io`

 ### Locally
 1. Pre-requisites: git, node.js and npm are installed on you local machine.